THE APR.INTERN PROGRAM

-APR.Intern delivers Australia’s young and brilliant minds to industry from a range of disciplines, enhancing the postgraduate experience of students by giving them the opportunity to apply their research skills within an industry context.
+The program delivers Australia’s young and brilliant minds from a range of disciplines, enhancing the postgraduate experience of students by giving them the opportunity to apply their research skills within an industry context.

 APR.Intern currently draws interns from all universities in Australia.